chris-fellows/cf-monitor/README.md

 TODO List
 ---------
 - Complete data management screens.
+- Change DB to EF.
 - (Monitor Agent) Support download of update.
 E.g. Add Monitor Agent Launcher which gets updated files and then launches Monitor Agent.
+- (Monitor Agent) Make installation as simple as possible.
+- Audit event when Monitor Agent is unhealthy.
+Need to consider storing previous state so that the event is only generated when the state changes.